 David C. Merritt, 55, was elected to the board of directors of Charter on December 15, 2009, and was also appointed as Chairman of Charter's Audit Committee at that time.
 Mr. Merritt previously served on Charter's board and Audit Committee since 2003.
-Effective March 2009, he is a managing director of BC Partners, Inc., a financial advisory firm.
+Effective March 2009, he is the president of BC Partners, Inc., a financial advisory firm.
 From October 2007 to March 2009, Mr. Merritt served as Senior Vice President and Chief Financial Officer of iCRETE, LLC.
-From October 2003 to September 2007, Mr. Merritt was a Managing Director of Salem Partners, LLC, an investment banking firm.
+From October 2007 to September 2007, Mr. Merritt was a Managing Director of Salem Partners, LLC, an investment banking firm.
 Mr. Merritt is a director of Outdoor Channel Holdings, Inc. and of Calpine Corporation and currently serves as Chairman of the Audit Committee of each company.
-From 1975 to 1999, Mr. Merritt was an audit and consulting partner of KPMG serving in a variety of capacities during his years with the firm, including national partner in charge of the media and entertainment practice.
+He is also a director of Buffet Holdings, Inc. From 1975 to 1999, Mr. Merritt was an audit and consulting partner of KPMG serving in a variety of capacities during his years with the firm, including national partner in charge of the media and entertainment practice.
 Mr. Merritt holds a Bachelor of Science degree in Business and Accounting from California State University - Northridge.
+We believe Mr. Merritt's qualifications to sit on Charter's board include his many years of experience with a major accounting firm, as a director and audit committee member, and in the media industry.